Between The Hustle And The Heart

 Other days are defined by silence.

 No replies.
 No confirmations.
-Just the quiet question every entrepreneur-parent knows well: am I doing enough—or am I doing too much?
+Just the quiet question every entrepreneur-parent knows well: are we doing enough—or are we doing too much?

 The Mental Load Parents Carry When Running a Business